asantar0/SOG/README.md

 - Automatically validate that the entered URLs are correctly formatted.
 - Delete the audit log with a single click.
 - Set IP Info token.
-- Receive an automatic email notification each time the log is deleted.
-[PENDING]
+- Enable or disable an automatic email notification each time the log is deleted.

 ## Roadmap